- A Guide to Chemotherapy

 - How often will I need to get chemo?

 - How likely is it that this treatment will work?

-The specifics of the consent form may vary from state to state, but the form usually states that your doctor has explained your condition to you, how the chemo will benefit you, the risks of treatment, and the other options available to you.
-Your signature on the form means that you have gotten this information and you are willing to be treated with chemo.
+The specifics of the consent form may vary from state to state, but the form usually states that your doctor has explained your condition to you, how the chemo could benefit you, the risks of treatment, and the other options available to you.
+Your signature on the form means that you’ve gotten this information and you are willing to be treated with chemo.
 This process is called giving informed consent.